 Light and Weight of the Shrimp

-Another experiment, which lasted 84 days, showed that the full light systems (24h) produced significantly greater shrimp biomass after all (because of molting rate).
+Another experiment, which lasted 84 days, showed that the full light systems (24h) produced significantly greater shrimp biomass after all (because of the molting rate).
 Full light (24h) outperformed:

 - Partial light systems (12h) by 33%.